digital-codes/python4zkm/README.md

 <img src="https://zkm.de/media/styles/r17_1280/public/bild/ocii_plakat_dina1_final.jpg?itok=77xfS05w&c=e425af2cad7290dca592b01cdf1b1ca4" width="250">

-More information on the related artworks should be in the docs folder (hopefully soon)
+More information on the related artworks is be in the [docs folder](../doc/opencodes.md)

 To run all samples you need to install the following modules: